fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Preserved Tablet is the record in which Allah The Almighty has recorded the fate of His creatures before He created them.
 In this regard, the Quran says:

     "Do you not know that Allaah knows what is in the heaven and earth?
 Indeed, that is in a Record."
-Quran 22: 70
+    Quran, surah Al-Hajj (The Pilgrimage) 22:70

 In his interpretation of this verse, Ibn ‘Atiyyah said that the record in this verse refers to the Preserved Tablet.
 Allah The Almighty also Says (what means):

     No disaster strikes upon the earth or among yourselves except that it is in a Record before We bring it into being.
-    Quran 57: 22
+    Quran, surah Al-Hadid (The Iron) 57:22

 The Maaliki scholar, Al-Qurtubi, may Allah have mercy upon him, mentioned in his interpretation of this verse that the record mentioned here refers to the Preserved Tablet.